exoplatform/exo-documentation/docs/GettingStarted.rst

 Pinning a News in the home page
 -------------------------------

-If you have the membership "publisher" in the platform users group, you are allowed to pin articles in home page.
-This action is allowed from three locations.
+As a platform-wide publisher (publisher:/platform/users role required) If you have the membership "publisher", you are allowed to pin any articles to the home page.
+Pinning an article effectively publishes it from wherever it was originally posted to all users of the platform.
+Pin function is available at three locations described below:

 1- Pinning a News from creation form :